official-sounding/RSJP/README.md

 		$(<selector>).paginate();
 	});

-where <selector> is the div containing the element where the elements you want to paginate are located
+where &lt;selector&gt; is the div containing the element where the elements you want to paginate are located

 ## Configuration